veliqolab/decord2-temp/README.md

 ## Bridges for deep learning frameworks:

-It's important to have a bridge from decord to popular deep learning frameworks for training/inference
+It's important to have a bridge from decord2 to popular deep learning frameworks for training/inference

 -   Apache MXNet (Done)
 -   Pytorch (Done)